How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Experimental setup

-[-] \textbf{In-distribution \& Domain generalization.} For both settings, we distribute the classes across clients in an overlapping non-IID manner, as similar to \cite{fedotp}.
-To simulate controllable non-IID data heterogeneity across clients, we adopt the standard Dirichlet-based partitioning strategy.
+[-] \textbf{In-distribution \& Domain generalization.} For both settings, we distribute the classes across clients in an overlapping non-independent and identically Distributed (non-IID) manner, as similar to \cite{fedotp}.
+To simulate controllable non-IID data heterogeneity across clients, we adopt the standard Dirichlet-based partitioning strategy \cite{fedotp, cao2023knowledge, shamsian2021personalized}.
 Given a dataset with $C$ classes and $N$ clients, each client's class proportion vector, $\mathbf{q}_n = (q_{n1}, \dots, q_{nK})$ is sampled from a symmetric Dirichlet distribution \cite{bayesian} parameterized by concentration $\alpha$:

 where $\mathbf{p}$ is the global class prior (assumed uniform in our experiments).
 Once the class proportions are obtained, the actual number of samples assigned to client $n$ is drawn as,